What is Biological Computing?

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-How many computers or computer-adjacent products do you use on a daily basis?
-For most people, you’re probably naming off a desktop computer or laptop, a cell phone or maybe the Kindle you use to read.
+How many computers or computer-adjacent products do you use daily?
+Most people use a desktop computer, laptop, cellphone or Kindle.
 These are just a few possible answers, especially if you include smart appliances and the Internet of Things.

 When we hear the word computer, most people think of an amalgamation of copper and silicon, ranging in size from desktop towers to smartphones in their pockets.
 Modern computing is inherently synthetic, but researchers are working to change this stereotype.
-What is biological computing, and how could it change the future of technology as we know it?
+Here’s more on biological computing and how it could change the future of technology as we know it.

 Computational Biology vs. Biological Computing